 When filming in the Airport terminal please do not interfere with passengers, airport employees or operations at the security checkpoints or airline ticket counters.
 Do not block: passengers, walkways, queues, doors, escalators, roads, etc.

-Request advance clearance from Airlines, TSA, Customs and Border Patrol or Concessions if you want to photograph their facilities up close.
+Request advance clearance from Airlines, TSA, Department of Homeland Security Customs and Border Protection or Concessions if you want to photograph their facilities up close.
 The Tucson Airport Authority cannot grant permission on their behalf.

 Outdoors: South end of the third level of parking garage.
 Access on foot.